abstractfoundry/lumicube/README.md

 ### API

-See the LumiCube manual for an explanation of the modules, methods and fields: https://abstractfoundry.com/lumicube/manual.pdf
+See the LumiCube manual for a detailed explanation of the modules, methods and fields: https://abstractfoundry.com/lumicube/manual.pdf